 Flight MH370 conspiracy theories: what happened to the missing plane?

 Was Flight MH370 captured by aliens?
 Stolen by Israeli agents?
-Or turned invisible?
+Or did it crash in Ukraine?
 A round-up of the best conspiracy theories

-A lack of clarity from officials has allowed rumours to flourish.
-Relatives of some passengers on board the flight are planning to offer a $3m reward for information in the belief that details of the investigation are being withheld from them.
+The susbsequent crash of flight MH17, shot down over eastern Ukraine, has fuelled speculation, while a lack of clarity from Malaysian officials about the earlier mystery has allowed rumours to flourish.
+Relatives of some passengers on board the flight recently offered a $3m reward for information in the belief that details of the investigation are being withheld from them.

-Even the Malaysian opposition leader, Anwar Ibrahim, has accused his country's government of holding back "missing bits of information".
+Even the Malaysian opposition leader, Anwar Ibrahim, has accused his country's government of holding back "missing bits of information", giving fuel to the conspiracy theories.
 He asked how a country with "one of the most sophisticated" radar systems in the world could simply lose track of an aeroplane.

-The recent claim that investigators can't rule out the possibility that Flight MH370 landed rather than crashed after all only fuelled the debate: according to the CNN poll, 21 per cent of people believe that at least some people from the flight survived.
+The claim that investigators still can't rule out the possibility that Flight MH370 landed rather than crashed has also reignited the debate: according to the CNN poll, 21 per cent of people believe that at least some people from the flight survived.

 Since that poll was conducted, Australian authorities have ruled out the area of the Indian Ocean on which they had been focusing.
-A new search over a much larger area of the seabed may take up to a year.
+A new search over a much larger area of the seabed, due to begin next month, may take up to a year.

 Far away from the scene of the search, on the internet's more excitable fringes, individuals have been working on theories of their own to plug the information gaps.
 Here are some of the best (and weirdest):